helix-editor/helix/book/src/keymap.md

 Accessed by typing `i` in [normal mode](#normal-mode).

 Insert mode bindings are minimal by default.
-Helix is designed to be a modal editor, and this is reflected in the user experience and internal mechanics.
+Silicon is designed to be a modal editor, and this is reflected in the user experience and internal mechanics.
 Changes to the text are only saved for undos when escaping from insert mode to normal mode.